-10. COMMITMENTS AND NONCANCELABLE OPERATING LEASES
+10. COMMITMENTS AND SHORT-TERM LEASES

-The Medical Center is committed under various non-cancelable operating leases, all of which are related to equipment and software leases.
-There are no future minimum lease payments under operating leases as of September 30, 2021.
+The Medical Center is committed under various short-term leases, all of which are related to equipment and software.
+There are no future minimum lease payments under short-term leases as of September 30, 2022.